 Class 3 comprises of the year groups 4, 5 and 6.
 Our full-time teacher is Mrs Godwin.
-Mrs Ashley is our wonderful HLTA.
-She helps us all in class every morning and also teaches us Spanish on a Wednesday afternoon.
+Mrs Ashley is our wonderful HLTA, who helps us in class every morning and also teaches us Spanish on a Wednesday afternoon.

-We are a very friendly class.
-We enjoy interactive lessons that inspire our creativity and learning.
-This academic year, we are playing a very active role in our topics and are actually choosing what we learn.
-We are an inquisitive bunch so who knows what topics lie ahead!
+We are a class that enjoys interactive lessons that inspire our creativity and learning.
+As in previous years, we play a very active role in our topics and choose what we learn.

 We all have different talents and we like to share those with each other.
 We are a very musical class.
 Many of us are learning instruments including the violin, drums, recorder, keyboard and saxophone.